insights-by-lisa/Data-analytics-bootcamp/Week_3_SQL_and_Database_Design/README.md

 \- **ER Diagram: Database Schema**

-&nbsp; - The ER diagram below illustrates the database schema created for the retail project.
+The ER diagram below illustrates the database schema created for the retail project.
 It shows how tables are structured, the relationships between them, and the data types used.

 ![Retail Database ER Diagram](ER_Diagram_Retail_DB.png)